 Expats often settle in one of the major Swiss cities because that’s where most of the jobs are.
 In Switzerland, cities are smaller and more walkable than in many other countries.
 Residents enjoy great public transport options, many cultural events, and easy access to surrounding green areas.

-By far the biggest city in Switzerland, Zurich is a vibrant hub of culture and business.
+By far the biggest city in Switzerland, Zurich is a hub of culture and business.
 Here, you can find modern architecture as well as a picturesque old town with countless historical landmarks.
 The large lake provides opportunities for swimming, water sports, boat trips, and lakeside walks.

 Basel, located on the River Rhone, is known for its charming old town, well-preserved historical buildings, and vibrant art scene.
 Every year, this city hosts Art Basel, a large contemporary art convention.
 There are also countless museums, galleries, and shops to explore.